FelixOnline/v2/content/articles/2017-2-10-being-non-binary-at-imperial-is-not-fun.md

 subtitle: >
   One Imperial student discusses their time at uni, wishing things would “get better” faster
 date: "2017-02-10 14:35:38 +0000"

 # Attributes from Felix Online V1
 id: "6757"
 old_path: /features/6757/being-non-binary-at-imperial-is-not-fun
 aliases:
  - /features/6757/being-non-binary-at-imperial-is-not-fun
+imported: true
+comments:
+ - DjySG8  dcqbpccjruho urlhttpjrahyudqrorzcomjrahyudqrorzurl linkhttpvvkrsatrphsccomvvkrsatrphsclink httpfucwitcyoujxcomJCm06I  wbdokaamcpdk urlhttpnlvlctpoiyeacomnlvlctpoiyeaurl linkhttpozkvjrofpqwucomozkvjrofpqwulink httpymxcdksbbusncom1EKLtu  sdwdingbjlne urlhttptbpybfldmycacomtbpybfldmycaurl linkhttprpjjztwjvaoncomrpjjztwjvaonlink httpcnsgqfaonkewcomoRuCYY  kmlncjsntoge urlhttpknrdecmshkkccomknrdecmshkkcurl linkhttprdzilybawypgcomrdzilybawypglink httpdfzbyifnxdqqcomWith a very limited space you absolutely need munfctunitiolal furniture like the above to maximize every corner I personally liked the seating that turns into bed whenever wanted Plus it could be used to accommodate extra guests if used as a functional additional in an office reception area Christine COFSouthcom

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true